 We do not have sales or marketing infrastructure and have no experience in the sale, marketing or distribution of therapeutic products.
-To achieve commercial success for any approved product, we must either develop a sales and marketing organization or outsource these functions to third parties.
-If LUM-201 is approved, we currently initially intend to commercialize it with our own specialty sales force in the United States, the European Union, and potentially other geographies.
+To achieve commercial success for any approved product, we must either develop a sales and marketing

 There are risks involved with both establishing our own sales and marketing capabilities and entering into arrangements with third parties to perform these services.
 For example, recruiting and training a sales force is expensive and time-consuming and could delay any product launch.
 Recent labor market dynamics have resulted in fewer candidates available to fill employment openings and us having to offer higher wages.
 As such, recruiting and retaining employees has become more difficult and, in some cases, we may not be able to obtain suitable candidates on acceptable terms to fill open positions.
 If the commercial launch of a product candidate for which we recruit a sales force and establish marketing capabilities is delayed or does not occur for any reason, we would have prematurely or unnecessarily incurred these commercialization expenses.
 This may be costly, and our investment would be lost if we cannot retain or reposition our sales and marketing personnel.